arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 ## EPP &lt;check&gt; command

+Distinction between: registrar understands variants or does not understand variants.

+Legacy (registrar does not understand variants):
+* availability is no, if any domain within the variant group exists ** reason is free to choose for the registry

+Registrar supports variants:

+Requests needs and extension, containing the primary name.

-The EPP &lt;check&gt; command may return three new results:
+The EPP &lt;check&gt; command may return five new results:

  - The domain cannot be provisioned because it is a variant of a primary domain, and the primary domain was not mentioned in the &lt;check&gt; command.

+ - The domain cannot be provisioned because it is a variant of a primary domain, and the incorrect primary domain was mentioned in the &lt;check&gt; command.

+ - The domain cannot be provisioned because its disposition value is blocked.

  - The domain cannot be provisioned because it is a variant of at least one exempted domain.